Wannier-Orbital theory and ARPES for the quasi-1D conductor LiMo$_{6}$O$_{17}$: Crystal structure

-The upper half of the bi-ribbon, lying $\mathbf{z}$ above the lower half, is shown to right.
+The \emph{upper} ribbon is shown to the right in Chart (\ref{xy}).
 Its Mo sequence, (MO6) - MO5 - MO4 - MO1 - MO2 - (MO3), is \emph{inverted} such that e.g. MO4 is on top of Mo1.
-Note that when we need to distinguish between two equivalent sites (related by inversion), we use upper-case letters for the one in the upper ribbon.
-The vectors from Mo1 to its two nearest MO1 neighbors inside the same bi-ribbon, are:
+When we \emph{need} to distinguish between two equivalent sites related by inversion in their midpoint --a center of inversion for the entire crystal-- we use upper-case letters for the one in the upper ribbon.

-These vectors are not too far from \emph{half} the translation vectors $ \mathbf{c\pm b}$ to a nearest Mo1 in the next bi-ribbon, whereby the intra and inter bi-ribbon vectors are nearly the same.